BFO-Mappings/PROV-to-BFO/PROV/README.md

 * How to run tests manually:
     * Requirements: [GNU Make](https://www.gnu.org/software/make/)
     * Run `make` from the PROV directory, or `make -C PROV` from the BFO-Mappings directory

+### Release
+* Release files are indicated with `-directmappings` prefix in the file names.
+These are edited and annotated directly, and imported in the Editor's file for development and testing.